MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-item-application.md

 |-------------------------------------|-----------------------------------------------|-----------------------------------------|------------------------------------------------|------------------------------------------------|-----------------------------------------------|----------------------------------|
 |04-01-20|(Item Charge)|1|100.00||1|Total Amounts Withheld From All Payments (4)|

-The following table shows the effect of the exact cost reversal on the item’s value entries.
+The following table shows the effect of the exact cost reversal on the item's value entries.

 |Posting Date|Item Ledger Entry Type|Valued Quantity|Cost Amount (Actual)|Appl.-from Item Entry|Item Ledger Entry No.|Entry No.|
 |-------------------------------------|-----------------------------------------------|-----------------------------------------|------------------------------------------------|------------------------------------------------|-----------------------------------------------|----------------------------------|